dkettmann/2004RouterRadar/README.md

 Also I did blow away one password from this script -- I realized my current medium security password was once-upon-a-time the one
 I used for this job's enable pass.

+Also I added the "translate" script because I think it was an intermediate step in generating the report after it ran maybe?